Articles of Incorporation Template

 They cover elements such as shareholder meetings, officer duties, and voting processes.

-Articles of Incorporation are documents that are filed with the state.
+Articles of Incorporation are documents that are filed with the state, whereas bylaws are not filed with the state.

 view preview icon